RNA-Seq: Ultrafast gene expression analysis. Now with ambient shipping for cells and purified RNA. Learn More

 Taxonomic profiling is performed using Sylph, an ultrafast abundance-corrected MinHash profiler.
 Reads are profiled against four databases covering bacteria/archaea (GTDB r226), fungi (FungiRefSeq), protists, and eukaryotic DNA viruses.

-Every order includes an interactive taxonomic report on the results page.
-These tools allow you to explore your community composition via dynamic sunburst charts and bar plots within minutes of receiving your results.
+Every order includes interactive taxonomic and functional reports on the results page.
+These tools allow you to explore your community composition via dynamic sankey and bar plots and explore functional pathway abundances within minutes of receiving your results.
 You also receive raw FASTQ files, QC metrics, and detailed abundance tables for downstream use.

 The limit of detection depends on the species composition of your community and the level of host DNA present.
 In our testing, we have frequently detected community members with <0.1% abundance.